 Sometimes writers use too many words

-when fewer words will appeal more to their audience and better fit their purpose

-  in a given piece of writing.
+when fewer words will appeal more to their audience and better fit their purpose in a given piece of writing.

-  The sentence above is much clearer without the crossed out words.
-Our goal is

-  not simply to make sentences shorter; it’s to make them stronger.
+The sentence above is much clearer without the crossed out words and the meaning is the same.
+Our goal is not simply to make sentences shorter; it’s to make them stronger.

 Here are some common examples of wordiness to look for in your draft.

 - Sentences that begin with “There are” or “It is”